EMPEREST - Eliminating Micro-Pollutants from Effluents for Reuse Strategies

-The project EMPEREST tests advanced treatment technology that helps water utilities and companies better remove organic micropollutants such as PFAS from wastewater.
+The project EMPEREST tests advanced treatment technology that helps water utilities and companies better remove PFAS and other organic micropollutants from wastewater.

 Description

 The EMPEREST project, funded by the Interreg Baltic Sea Region Programme 2021–2027, supports local authorities, service providers and policy-making community by strengthening the sustainable water management cycle.
 PFAS (Per- and polyfluoroalkyl substances) discharge management is one of the most pressing environmental challenges in the Baltic Sea Region.
-The holistic approach of the project to the elimination of PFAS and other persistent organic pollutants incorporates regional strategies for monitoring and assessment, technological advances in wastewater treatment, and risk management assessment for cities.
+The holistic approach of the project to the elimination of PFAS and other persistent organic pollutants incorporates regional strategies for monitoring and assessment, technological advances in wastewater treatment, risk management assessment for cities, and training materials for water experts.

 Are you interested in following the transnational work aiming at eliminating micropollutants from wastewater effluent?
 Subscribe to the newsletter and follow our LinkedIn account to receive all recent updates about the project!